 Asthma on Campus

-College has extra challenges for the student with asthma.
+College has extra challenges for a student with asthma.
 New and unfamiliar living quarters, school and social stresses, and other factors can trigger flare-ups.
 As always, prevention is important: Do your best to avoid triggers and to stay healthy.
-Update your Asthma Action Plan, including how to deal with emergencies.
+Update your Asthma Action Plan annually or with each doctor visit, including how to deal with emergencies.
 These tips can help.

 Your new space

-Before you leave for college, review your triggers with your allergist, pulmonologist, or primary care provider.
+Before you leave for college, review your triggers with your allergy or asthma doctor, lung doctor (pulmonologist), or primary care provider.
 Then review this list to see what adjustments you may need to make to your living area:

 If your dorm has an old heating or cooling system, buy vent filters.
 Or if your budget allows, buy a HEPA air cleaner.
 Change the filter often.